Jeffrey H. Axelbank, Psy.D.

 Organizational behavior can be understand at many levels.
 You can look at each individual's personality, interpersonal relations, group dynamics, relations between groups, or the entire organization as it appears to the outsider.

 In organizations large and small, intervening at the systemic and group levels are the most effective way to affect organizational behavior.
 Even the most effective person's productivity can be stifled by a poorly functioning group.
 And even a top-notch team can be undermined by systemic issues.
 And conversely, people reach their peak potential when they are part of a group that knows how to harness their abilities in concert with other group members.
-And groups click like while oiled machines when they address systems issues.
+And groups click like well-oiled machines when they address systems issues.

 Groups and People Do Not Always Behave Rationally

-Slow Down to Move Fast
+Slow Down to Zoom Ahead

-Aligning Role, Task and Authority
+Aligning Role, Task, and Authority

 A work group gets into trouble when its members' roles are not in alignment with the tasks they have to accomplish, and they don't have the authority to carry out their tasks.
 Sorting out these aspects of group life is one of the most effective ways to get a group unstuck and moving forward effectively, insuring success.
+This can really help clear up confusion about decision-making, one of the major causes of conflict and burnout.